 Door Contact / DPI

-Note: When wiring an intercom as an access controller, you must wire the REX into Input 2 (IN2) and DPI into Input 1 (IN1).
+When wiring an Intercom as an access controller, you must wire the REX into Input 2 (IN2) and DPI into Input 1 (IN1).

 Power your input device using an external power supply

-The following example hows how to wire a powered REX / call trigger into an external power supply:
+Example: How to wire a powered REX/call trigger into an external power supply

 Looking at the I/O board, the 3 ports closest to the left: